Social Innovation in Health Initiative

 - We supported 8 research projects including 6 case studies and thematic research study.
 The case studies have been conducted and 4 have an innovation focus on primary healthcare.
 These cases are led by 5 cross sectoral and multidisciplinary partnerships, for profit organization and a social hybrid enterprise.
 All case studies are available for free download at: www.socialinnovationinhealth.org/case-studies.

 - We have awarded 3 student research grants.
-To build greater capacity for research in social innovation in health, we have been supporting students at the School of Public Health at the University of Malawi.
+To build greater capacity for research in social innovation in health, we have been supporting students at the School of Public Health at the University of Health Sciences.
 In 2018-19, 3 research grants have been awarded to the value of $1,250 each.
 Studies conducted include a focus on community-based health insurance and disabilities.
 Grantees receive support and mentorship from senior public health researchers.

 - In 2018 and 2019 we hosted gatherings with all shortlisted innovators to share lessons from the research, network and explore areas for support and collaboration.
 We have conducted 8 gatherings and convened 40 people from 11 countries.

 - We have enhanced collaboration with universities and connected with 6 universities and colleges

 - Through our support for social innovations in health, we have supported 20 innovators.
 We have also developed 3 courses and tools to support innovation.
 We have trained 8 female researchers.

 Core Work Areas

 LearnWe identify, promote and research local innovations to learn about how these solutions can help strengthen the Malawian health system.

 CONNECT and SHAREWe provide a platform for all individuals and organisations interested in social innovation in health to network, share, and collaborate.

 SUPPORTWe recognise, promote, and build skills of innovators to develop, implement and sustain citizen-led ideas to Malawi’s health challenges.